Market Wrap May 2025

-- Listed Infrastructure (hedged) sector returned +1.6% over the month due to the decline in real yields and elevated inflation expectations.
+- Listed Infrastructure (hedged) sector held up relatively well, returning +0.2% over the month due to the sector’s perceived defensiveness.

-- The Australian dollar AUD was up slightly against USD due to uncertainty around tariffs and prospect of further Fed rate cuts.
+- The Australian dollar AUD was up meaningfully against USD as investors anticipate further weakness in the greenback, due to US policy and economic risks.

 Job Market: